Solar Terrestrial Probes

 STP missions focus on specific scientific areas required to advance our fundamental understanding of the sun and its connection to the solar system.
 Successive missions target the “weakest links” in the chain of understanding.
 The missions use a creative blend of in situ and remote sensing observations, often from multiple platforms, to understand the causes and effects of solar variability over the vast spatial scales involved in planetary and heliospheric responses.

-Missions supporting this program:
+Missions supporting STP: